 Q1 - MPF102

-The Input Buffer is a basic unity gain Jfet common drain transistor amplifier, inspired from Jack Orman designs.
+The Input Buffer is a unity gain JFET common drain transistor amplifier, inspired by Jack Orman designs.

 The 1K logarithmic potentiometer (VR2) is placed between pins 1 and 8 to adjust the voltage gain from 41 (28dB) to 200 (46db), similar to the Ruby Amp.
 The Gain is calculated following the general LM386 formula: